Debts Unsettled - Hollis Oliver - E-Book

 “When will you see him next?”

-Michael gave a weak smile.
+Michael offered a faint smile.

-“Ending the session, or friends being more like acquaintances?”
+“Ending the session, or the acquaintance thing?”

 “Ending the session and journaling your daily thoughts and observations.”

 “Michael, I’m making no accusations.
-But I will help guide you through the self-discovery process.
+I will help guide you through the self-discovery process.
 Then we can discuss answers, or more accurately, the actualization of mitigating your discoveries.”

+He tapped his assistant’s name on the Favorites screen.The car speaker came to life.
 “This is Trevor, Mr. Mays’ assistant.
 How can I help you?”

-“Hey, Trevor, Michael here.”
+“Hey Trevor, Michael here.”

 “Hi, Mr. Mays.”

-“Trevor, I have no appointments until after lunch, right?”
+“No appointments until after lunch, right?”

-“Text me the phone messages.
+“Text me those.
 I’ll see you tomorrow.”

 “Okay.
 Have a brilliant afternoon.”